session-replay-tools/MySQL/README.md

    * Batch size is limited to 65536 in order to avoid  inefficiently message passing.
    * Send less data in order to avoid performance jitter.
 16. Fix thread synchronization problems when staring Group Replication.
+17. A lot of other problems which occur very rarely are not described for clarity.

 ## Note:
 1. The tar.xz file only works for Centos 7+ version